dividiti/ck-caffe/README.md

 ### Building Caffe and all dependencies via CK

-The first time you run caffe benchmark, CK will build and install all missing dependencies for your machine, download required data sets and will start benchmark:
+The first time you run caffe benchmark (on Linux or Windows), CK will build and install all missing dependencies for your machine, download required data sets and will start benchmark:

 ```
 $ ck run program:caffe
 ```

+CK may ask you to select some detected software and packages to be used for installation (when multiple choices are available).
+In such cases, we suggest you to either use a default value (just press Enter) or stable (recommended) versions.

 ### Testing installation via image classification